-Isla Farallon is a unique island off the coast off Farallon on the southern coast of Panama, only a couple of hours drive from Panama City.
-We ventured down on three buses from Valle de Anton in about an hour and enjoyed a day of soaking up the sun, exploring Isla Farallon and beach volleyball on Farallon Beach.
+Isla Farallon is a unique island off the coast off of Farallon on the southern coast of Panama, only a couple of hours’ drive from Panama City.
+We ventured down on three buses from Valle de Anton in about an hour and enjoyed a day of soaking up the sun, exploring Isla Farallon, and beach volleyball on Farallon Beach.
 This is a family-friendly beach with nothing but chill vibes, sun, and salt!

 WHERE IS ISLA FARALLON

 Isla Farallon is a tiny island, home to pelicans and other seabirds.
 It is just off the southern coast of Panama and only a few hour’s drive from the big smoke, Panama City.
 Farallon Beach is an attraction in itself with many local weekenders and families enjoying the beautiful sand and warm water of the region.

 There are lots of tours available for pre-booking but it isn’t necessary and you can support the locals of the area directly by turning up to Farallon beach and asking for a tour.
 We had lunch and the lovely lady serving us heard we wanted to go to Isla Farallon.
 For $5 per person, she organized us a boat with several teenage boys as crew members.